 I’ve been unit testing view controllers since I started iOS back in 2010.
-For every person who wants to know how, there are others who question the whole idea.
+For every person who wants to know how, others question the whole idea.
 They wonder if unit testing view controllers is worth it at all.
-So this time let’s skip the “how” and focus on the “why”.
+So this time let’s skip the “how” and focus on the “why.”

 One reader asked me how to win over a team lead who is test-reluctant.
 The team lead wanted the reader to stop spending time writing unit tests for view controllers.
 “He questioned why I unit test UI when it seems to take a long time and does not seem necessary.”

 I can relate to that.
 At one job, I had to fight for permission to write unit tests of view controllers!
 The permission granted was only partial at first: I was allowed to write such tests as long as they were kept in a target that wasn’t run on the build server.
 This was a major pain for me!
 It meant that any time a developer made a change that broke my tests, neither they nor I knew about it.
 (After a couple of months, I finally moved these tests to the regular test target.)

-So the question of whether one should write unit tests against view controllers is either a question you yourself ask, or one you will be asked.
+So the question of whether one should write unit tests against view controllers is either a question you ask, or one you will be asked.
 I have good reasons for what I do.
 But the real benefit is in the reason behind the reasons.
 Read on, and I’ll show you what I mean.

 I’ve run across a couple of common objections to unit testing view controllers.
 And not just view controllers, but testing interactions with any system APIs.